rapPayne/react_in_3_weeks/labs/2.3 State/README.md

 Got it?
 Now let's do an easy one together.

 ## Creating and setting the cart
-1. Edit App.js and add these state variables.
+1. Edit App.jsx and add these state variables.
 ```JavaScript
 export function App() {
   const [cart, setCart] = useState([]); // <-- Add this